Ralph Wilson Stadium: Design and renovation

 On December 21, 2012, the lease negotiations between the Bills, Erie County, and the state of New York ended with the Bills signing a ten-year lease to stay in Buffalo until 2023.
-The agreement included $130 million in improvements to New Era Field.
+The agreement included $130 million in improvements to the stadium.
 Renovations included new larger entrance gates, larger HD sponsor boards added to each side of the video scoreboard, two new 33.6 by 59.84 ft HD video boards, larger LED sponsor board added on the tunnel end of the stadium, expanded concessions, new team store, and redesign of areas and lots just outside the entrance gates.
 In addition, a life-sized statue of team founder Ralph Wilson was posthumously added to a new area outside the team store called "Founder's Plaza" in 2015.

-Buffalo, by virtue of its position downwind of Lake Erie, is one of the nation's windiest cities, and as a result, Highmark Stadium is difficult for kickers, with swirling winds that change direction rapidly.
-This is exacerbated by the stadium's design.
-The field is 50 ft below ground level, while the top of the upper deck stands only 60 ft above ground.
-The open end lies parallel to the direction of the prevailing winds, so when the winds come in, they immediately drop down into the bowl, causing the stadium's signature wind patterns.
+Buffalo, by virtue of its position downwind of Lake Erie, is one of the nation's windiest cities, and as a result, the stadium was difficult for kickers, with swirling winds that change direction rapidly.
+This was exacerbated by the stadium's design.
+The field was 50 ft below ground level, while the top of the upper deck stood only 60 ft above ground.
+The open end lied parallel to the direction of the prevailing winds, so when the winds come in, they immediately dropped down into the bowl, causing the stadium's signature wind patterns.